Metal Roofing Contractors Blog

 There are two main types of gutter systems: external and internal.
 Aesthetics aside, the major difference between the two styles involves what happens when the gutter fails.
 Gutter failure can occur from something as simple as a clogged downspout or as complex as extreme rainfall that exceeds what the system was designed to carry.

 External gutter systems commonly involve installing a gutter at the low end (or eave) of the roof outside the building footprint.
-Downspouts are then connected to the gutter and allow any water that flows into the gutter to drain outside of the building.
+Downspouts are then connected to the gutter and allow any water that flows into them to drain outside the building.

-Conversely internal gutter systems function by funneling water to a series of troughs within the roof system.
-These troughs then drain water into tubes located inside of the building.
+Internal gutter systems funnel water to a series of troughs within the roof system.
+These troughs then drain water into tubes located inside the building.

 Pitfalls of Internal Gutters